 With all the goodwill emanating after the release of the film version of Les Miserables, it could have been lost that the stage production is still being performed in London for the next 13 months.

-Indeed, the legendary musical is set to end its run at the Queen's Theatre on April 26th next, so people might be interested in arranging luxury suites in London to see it up close and personal.
+Indeed, the legendary musical is set to end its run at the Queen’s Theatre on April 26th next, so people might be interested in arranging 5 star luxury hotels London to see it up close and personal.

 Cameron Mackintosh’s brilliant production of Boublil and Schonberg’s Les Miserables is a global stage sensation that has been seen by more than 60 million people in 42 countries and in 21 languages around the world.

 While the film was a delightful adaptation of the production, nothing is quite like seeing it on the stage where it was meant to be shown and visitors to the capital will need to be quick to book tickets to see it before it closes.

 Set against the backdrop of 19th century France, Les Miserables tells an enthralling and deeply emotional tale of broken dreams and unrequited love, passion sacrifice and redemption.
 It is a true testament to the survival of the human spirit.

 Ex-convict Jean Valjean is hunted for decades by the ruthless policeman Javert for breaking his parole.
 Valjean then creates an new identity and agrees to care for factory worker Fantine’s young daughter – darling Cosette – who is staying with the wicked innkeeper and his wife.

 Their lives are changed forever from that point on as is the country as it is deep in the midst of revolution.